Prashanttmahamuni/Docker-To-Kubernetes/README.md

-# From Docker to Kubernetes
+# From Docker to Kubernetes.

 ## 🚀 About The Project